 Undergraduate nursing education maximizes hands-on learning, technological innovation and training, and a comprehensive survey of nursing theory and practice.
 Clinical placements in the Racine-Kenosha area and intensive study define the last half of your undergraduate education.

-Through a consortial agreement, UW-Parkside's Signature Pre-Health program collaborates with UW-Milwaukee College of Nursing to offer students the highest quality nursing program at a location convenient to you.
+Through a consortial agreement, UW-Parkside's Signature Pre-Health program collaborates with UW-Milwaukee School of Nursing to offer students the highest quality nursing program at a location convenient to you.
 Through it all, supportive faculty, nursing mentors and a close cohort of fellow students make this a career-preparatory, enriching, and community-focused academic experience.

 The nursing program offered by UW-Milwaukee and UW-Parkside was one of the first baccalaureate consortia arrangements established within the University of Wisconsin System.
 Students enroll in courses taught by faculty members from UW-Milwaukee and UW-Parkside, and all courses are taught at Parkside.
 Successful nursing candidates are awarded a Bachelor of Science in Nursing from UW-Milwaukee.